coolshare/ReactReduxPattern/README.md

 Then I will list some commonly used ones.

  - <b>Access store globally</b><br>
-   **Problem**: Access to the store and store related methods from anywhere is not easy and using many store related methods as-is does not meet our need.
+   <b>Problem</b>: Access to the store and store related methods from anywhere is not easy and using many store related methods as-is does not meet our need.
    For example, we need a dispatch with callback but the as-is dispatch of Redux store does not provide that.
-We need a global access point to access store and store related methods.<br/><br/> **Solution**: Creating a singleton wrapper instance that can be accessed globally.
-It holds the reference of Redux store and the wrapper of store related methods that satisfies custom need.
+We need a global access point to access store and store related methods.<br/><br/>
+   <b>Solution</b>: Creating a singleton wrapper instance that can be accessed globally.
+It holds the reference of Redux store and the wrapper of
+   store related methods that satisfies custom need.
 Here is how to access store anywhere:<br/>

    ```